I wanted to put together a list of jobs for pregnant women to help those looking for extra work.

 This also gives you a chance to be as creative as you want – you can create videos, posts, and you can be as disruptive as you want!

-If you love yourself a little bit of research and have excellent online research skills, why not get paid for it?
+If you’re naturally curious and have excellent online research skills, why not get paid for it?

-A lot of online platforms pay people to research industry-specific questions, compile results, and use them for content and marketing.
+A lot of online platforms pay people to research industry-specific questions, compile the results, and use them for content, marketing, and other purposes.

 This is definitely a “make it” or “break it” type of situation.